 Additional On Campus Opportunities

-All are welcome at the Undergraduate Expo, a showcase of education-in-action at Michigan Tech.
+All are welcome at the Design Expo, a showcase of education-in-action at Michigan Tech.
 Student teams from Michigan Tech Enterprise and Senior Design programs present their projects and compete for awards.
 Discovery-based learning, interdisciplinary teamwork, design and innovation, leadership and entrepreneurship, research, working with industry—all are evident in the 100+ projects on display.
 A panel of judges comprised of University faculty members and corporate representatives critique the projects.
 The event is open to the public.

 Michigan Tech Students